ilmax/site/content/posts/k3s-raspberry-tls/index.md

     ```

 {{<alert>}}
-If you use a different namespace than `cert-issuer`, you may need to configure the Cluster Issuer Namespace to specify cert-manager in which namespace to look for the Cloudflare secret.
+**Warn:** If you use a different namespace than `cert-issuer`, you may need to configure the Cluster Issuer Namespace to specify cert-manager in which namespace to look for the Cloudflare secret.
 Make sure to read the documentation [here](https://cert-manager.io/docs/configuration/#cluster-resource-namespace)
 {{</alert>}}

 ### Verify staging ClusterIssuer installation

 To make sure everything is configured correctly, we will create a certificate issue request since we're using the staging API of Let's Encrypt, this certificate won't be used for TLS, only to make sure everything is configured correctly.

-Before proceeding, let's create an A record in Cloudflare that points to the Traefik service created in the first article of the series, to get the IP address let's use the following command:
+Before proceeding, let's create an A record in Cloudflare that points to the Traefik service created in the first article of the series.
+To get the IP address let's use the following command:

 ```sh
 kubectl get svc -n traefik